This topic describes some of the most frequently used Java Virtual Machine options.

 The maximum number of e-mails sent during a single check up for stalled reviews and reviews approaching deadline.
 Default is 100.

-A Boolean setting (values: true/false) to disable SAML single sign-on authentication.
+A Boolean setting (values: true/false) to disable SAML or Crowd single sign-on authentication.

 A Boolean setting (values: true/false) to disable comments in review materials.
 If enabled, only defects can be added.
 Default is false.